Mississippi Firm Foundation

 The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
 The Mississippi surplus lines market accounted for $307.2 million in gross premiums written in 2012, according to a survey by Business Insurance.

-LEADING WRITERS OF HOMEOWNERS INSURANCE IN MISSISSIPPI BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN MISSISSIPPI BY DIRECT PREMIUMS WRITTEN, 2013 (1)

 STATE BY STATE COMPARISON TABLES

 - Captives By State

 - Incurred Losses By State